yahoojapan/chmpx/build.md

 This section instructs how to install each dependent library and the header files from [packagecloud.io](https://packagecloud.io/).

-Note: Skip reading this section if you have installed each dependent library and the header files from [GitHub](https://github.com/) in the previous section.
+**Note**: Skip reading this section if you have installed each dependent library and the header files from [GitHub](https://github.com/) in the previous section.

+***Note**: As I descripbed in the previous section, K2HASH](https://k2hash.antpick.ax/build.html) build option affects the **CHMPX** build option.
+See the Table1 in the previous section.

 For DebianStretch or Ubuntu(Bionic Beaver) users, follow the steps below:
 ```bash